Multi-Sensor System Demo Platform Shows How FPGAs And Xilinx IP Enable Reliable, Real-Time Accuracy

 In the end, you just hope the message arrives on time.

 Legacy embedded systems, even those reliant on multi-core processing technology, lack the capacity to process large amounts of video data and fuse it with live GPS or satellite positioning information in order to perform time-sensitive control of a vehicle.
 FPGAs and Xilinx’s MPSoC technology provide an answer, allowing some of those demands on the processing system to be handed over to custom logic in the hardware.
-The high-speed video demonstration by DornerWorks shows a real-time multi-stream video system enabled by Xilinx IP running almost entirely on custom logic and hardware resources.
+The Multi-Sensor System Demo Platform by DornerWorks shows a real-time multi-stream video system enabled by Xilinx IP running almost entirely on custom logic and hardware resources.

 With the specialized IP demonstrated on the Zynq UltraScale+ MPSoC ZCU102 Evaluation Board, four separate video streams are brought in over a single DisplayPort interface.
 The streams are scaled and mixed with a software-defined video overlay using a video mixer with alpha blending and windowing.
 The resultant video stream can be output over HDMI, DisplayPort, HD-SDI, or a custom analog FMC.
 The stream can also be compressed and encoded using the Video Codec Unit (on the ZCU106, for example) and sent deterministically over Ethernet using the DornerWorks AVB MAC IP.